gilestrolab/snail_back_pack/protocols/heart_monitor.md

 ========================

 This protocol describes how to build an inexpensive and lightweight monitor of snail hear rate.
-The principle is to send light from one side of the shell with red LED light, and reccord the "shaddow" of the heart using a phototransistor, from the other side.
+The principle is to send light from one side of the shell with red LED light, and reccord the "shadow" of the heart using a phototransistor, from the other side.
 The monitor is very small and can be fixed onto the shell of the animal.